huggingface/huggingface_hub/docs/source/en/guides/inference_endpoints.md

 Inference Endpoints provides a secure production solution to easily deploy any `transformers`, `sentence-transformers`, and `diffusers` models on a dedicated and autoscaling infrastructure managed by Hugging Face.
 An Inference Endpoint is built from a model from the [Hub](https://huggingface.co/models).
 In this guide, we will learn how to programmatically manage Inference Endpoints with `huggingface_hub`.
 For more information about the Inference Endpoints product itself, check out its [official documentation](https://huggingface.co/docs/inference-endpoints/index).

 This guide assumes `huggingface_hub` is correctly installed and that your machine is logged in.
 Check out the [Quick Start guide](https://huggingface.co/docs/huggingface_hub/quick-start#quickstart) if that's not the case yet.
+The minimal version supporting Inference Endpoints API is `v0.19.0`.

 ## Create an Inference Endpoint